 Bail for Immigration Detainees (BID) has begun a judicial review challenge aimed at G4S, the controversial private company that runs two of the UK’s immigration detention centres.
 The charity aims to have G4S officially branded a “High Risk” supplier by the government in an effort to hold the outsourcing giant to account over conditions at its facilities.

 The Home Office has lost a challenge in the Supreme Court to impose bail on immigration detainees whose detention in Immigration Removal Centres is found to be unlawful.
 Caterina Franchi has written a piece for The Justice Gap covering and explaining the ruling.

 Ever since the Brexit referendum in June 2016, European Union citizens in the UK have felt increasingly unwelcome.
 Harrassment is on the rise and the government itself has fed the hate.
 An article by Jörg Schindler featured in der Spiegel online.

-An investigation has been launched into the death of a 38-year-old immigration detainee after the Home office confirmed that a Jamaican man died on Tuesday while he was being held at Morton Hall immigration removal center in Lincoln.
-It is the third such death in less than a month and human rights campaigners have expressed alarm at the incident.
-The prisons and probation ombudsman has begun an investigation.
+An investigation has been launched into the death of a 38-year-old immigration detainee after the Home office confirmed that a Jamaican man died on Tuesday while being held at Morton Hall immigration removal center in Lincoln.

 The increasing number of embarrassing reports of Home Office blunders potentially or actually resulting in the detention and deportation of legally resident EU citizens has resulted in an EU investigation.